gitter-badger/Granular.jl/docs/src/index.md

-# SeaIce.jl
+# Granular.jl

 *A [Julia](https://julialang.org) package for particle-based simulation of sea-ice dynamics.*

-`SeaIce.jl` is a flexible and computationally efficient 2d implementation of the discrete element method, made for simulating sea ice in a Lagrangian manner.
+`Granular.jl` is a flexible and computationally efficient 2d implementation of the discrete element method, made for simulating sea ice in a Lagrangian manner.
 Sea-ice floes are represented as particles, which can be forced by ocean and atmospheric velocity fields.
-The ice floes interact through elasto-viscous-frictional contact rheologies and obtain time-dependent tensile strength.
+The grains interact through elasto-viscous-frictional contact rheologies and obtain time-dependent tensile strength.

-The source code for SeaIce.jl is hosted on [Github](https://github.com/anders-dc/SeaIce.jl).
+The source code for Granular.jl is hosted on [Github](https://github.com/anders-dc/Granular.jl).

 See the [Public API Index](@ref main-index) for the complete list of documented functions and types.